-- A3.1 Not to accept the draft Tor Bay Harbour Business Plan. - A3.2 To recommend an alternative layout of the Business Plan with alternative content. - A3.3 Municipal Ports are expected to consider adopting and adapting the recommendations made in 'Modernising Trust Ports: A Guide to Good Governance'.
+- 7.1 To approve the draft Tor Bay Harbour Business Plan 2013-2014. - 7.2 Municipal Ports are expected to consider adopting and adapting the recommendations made in 'Modernising Trust Ports: A Guide to Good Governance'.
 This sets out the benchmarks in terms of Board composition, appointment, performance and accountability.